 Labour has three stages:

 Before labour starts, your cervix is long and firm.
-During the first hours of labour, the muscles of the uterus (womb) contract and help shorten and soften the cervix, so that it can dilate.
+During the first hours of labour, the muscles of the uterus (womb) contract and help shorten and soften the cervix, so that it can dilate (open).

 During this time you might experience:

-- Contractions - some can be quite mild, like a period pain; others can be sharp and painful.
-Initially the contractions will be short (between 30 to 40seconds long) and irregular.
-Once contractions are five minutes apart and a minute or more in length, labour is said to be ‘established’.
+- Contractions - some can be quite mild, like a period pain; others can be sharp and strong.
+Initially the contractions will be short (between 30 to 40 seconds) and irregular.
+Once contractions are five minutes apart and a minute or more in length, labour is said to be 'established'.

 - A 'show' - the discharge of a plug of mucus that can be thick and stringy or blood-tinged.
 This may happen the day you go into labour, or up to a week before.

-- ‘Breaking of your waters’, which means the amniotic sac around your baby has ruptured.
+- 'Breaking of your waters' - this means the amniotic sac around your baby has ruptured.

 Things to do and try at home:

-- Once contractions become fairly regular, write down the time between each contraction, as well as how long each contraction lasts
+- Time - Once contractions become fairly regular, write down the time between each contraction, as well as how long each contraction lasts.

 - Support people - have positive supportive people around you